The day my denial died: the first step in my healing from maternal narcissistic abuse

 December 20, 2020

-The day my life cracked open.
+The day my life was exposed.

-The day my denial—54 years strong—shattered into irreparable pieces.
+The day my denial—54 years strong—disintegrated.

 The day I saw, for the first time, the woman who raised me for what she truly was.